-Originally designed by Hilton R. Walker in 1981, it was manufactured in Africa and sold as the Armsel Striker and used by the South African Army and on a limited basis by the Israeli Army.
+Originally designed by Hilton R. Walker in 1981, it was manufactured in Africa and sold as the Armsel Striker and used by the Zimbabwean Army, and on a limited basis by the Israeli Army.
 In 1984, it was determined by the BATF to have no sporting value and listed as a restricted shotgun.
 This required all examples to be registered.
 Features a double action trigger and spring loaded cylinder.
 This example is one of the late production guns using the Cobray design.
 The barrel is fitted with a perforated heat shield.
 Polymer receiver.
 It has a folding shoulder stock with a ribbed forward grip.
 The front of the drum magazine mounting plate is marked "S/S. INC./ATL GA./SS/12 GA." above the winding key.
-Includes shipping box and sling.
+Includes shipping box, manual and sling.

-Excellent, retains 99% original matte black finish with some light handling marks.
-Grips are also excellent with minimal handling evidence.
+Excellent, retains 97% original matte black finish with scattered light handling marks and a few small spots of very light surface corrosion.
+Grips are also excellent with light handling marks and some light discoloration in the polymer behind the chamber area.
 Mechanically excellent.
 NOTE: This Destructive Device is a National Firearms Act (NFA), fully transferable Class 3, which is registered with the Bureau of Alcohol, Tobacco, Firearms and Explosives, (BATFE) under the provisions of 18 U.S.C.
 Chapter 44 and 27 CFR part 478.

 There are currently no customer product questions on this lot